MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 Our Sum Machine is nearly finished.
 We just would need to add a couple of things to HTML and JavaScript for the submit button to display the answer.

-In HTML, we could create a `Form` element with two input fields for the user to enter the numbers to add.
+In HTML, we will use a `Form` element with two input fields for the user to enter the numbers to add.
 In JavaScript, we’ll find those two numbers and create variables that can be inserted into our `sum()` function.

 Breaking down form submission and document methods is beyond the scope of this article, but you can view the code and use The Sum Machine <a href="https://codepen.io/MightyJoeW/pen/JjXXxLY" target="_blank" rel="noopener noreferrer">here on Codepen</a>.